Star Fox Adventures: Synopsis

-Eight years after Fox McCloud defeats Andross, Krystal investigates the destruction of her home planet, Cerinia, and the death of her parents.
-Receiving a distress call from Krazoa Palace, Krystal discovers that it was attacked by General Scales and the SharpClaw army.
+Eight years after the defeat of Andross, (Note: As depicted in Star Fox 64 (1997)) Krystal investigates the destruction of her home planet, Cerinia, and the death of her parents.
+Receiving a distress call from the Krazoa Palace, Krystal discovers that it was attacked by General Scales and the SharpClaw army.
 Krystal is persuaded by a wounded EarthWalker in the Palace to collect the Krazoa Spirits and return them to the palace, which would supposedly tilt the war in the dinosaurs' favour and stop Scales.
 After releasing the first one, however, a mysterious being sends Krystal into the spirit's path, trapping her in a floating crystal atop the palace until all the spirits can be returned.

-Meanwhile, on the edge of the Lylat System, General Pepper contacts the Star Fox Team, asking them to investigate the invasion of the Dinosaur Planet.
-Since the team are desperate for money and maintenance, the team leader Fox McCloud agrees to take a look, arriving unarmed at Pepper's request to avoid trouble with the locals.
+Meanwhile, on the edge of the Lylat System, General Pepper contacts the Star Fox team, asking them to investigate the invasion of the Dinosaur Planet.
+Since the team are desperate for money and maintenance, the team leader Fox agrees to take a look, arriving unarmed at Pepper's request to avoid trouble with the locals.
 On the planet's surface, Fox obtains and wields the magic staff which Krystal lost earlier.
 Fox learns from the Queen of the EarthWalker Tribe that Scales stole four Spellstones from the planet's two Force Point Temples.
 Resolving to prevent the planet from breaking up further and restore it to its original unity, Fox traverses the planet and retrieves the stones to the temples, with the help of the Queen's son, Prince Tricky.
 As Fox retrieves the stones, he discovers that he must also retrieve the other five Krazoa Spirits to repair the planet and save Krystal.
 When Fox finds the last spirit, he discovers that it is guarded by Scales himself.
 However, just as Fox and Scales engage in combat, a mysterious voice orders Scales to surrender the spirit, to which he reluctantly agrees.
 Fox takes the spirit to the Krazoa Shrine and frees Krystal.

-The spirits are forced into the head of a Krazoa statue, which reveals itself to be the resurrected Andross, the mastermind behind the spirit scheme, who flies off to resume his conquest of destroying the Lylat System.
-Falco Lombardi appears, and helps Fox destroy Andross once again, releasing the Krazoa spirits and allowing them to restore the planet to normal.
+The spirits are forced into the head of a Krazoa statue, which reveals itself to be the resurrected Andross, the mastermind behind the spirit scheme, who flies off to resume his assault on the Lylat System.
+Falco appears and helps Fox to destroy Andross once again, releasing the Krazoa spirits and allowing them to restore the planet to normal.
 Afterwards, Falco rejoins the Star Fox team and Krystal is recruited, beginning a romance with Fox.